Human Milk Regulation

 Today, human milk and its donation are not regulated at the level of the EU.
 A common regulatory framework, however, would make sure that human milk’s procurement, storage, processing and distribution meet high quality and safety standards in a harmonised manner.
 This would furthermore ensure a minimum standard and equitable access to safe donor human milk for preterm, sick and low birthweight infants and would contribute towards better health outcomes for this highly vulnerable group of patients.
 In that regard, and in line with evidence-based and internationally acknowledged recommendations, a human milk diet should be promoted and a uniform regulatory framework on human milk and its donation should be adopted to this end.

-One-pager: Preterm infant health and human milk
+Download One-pager Preterm infant health and human milk

 In cooperation with